Kapsan faction incident: Aftermath and legacy

 Kim's 25 May speech had the effect of establishing his own theoretical position distinct from that of China or the Soviet Union, granting him political independence from the two socialist great powers.
 His political ideology of Juche began to gradually gain momentum.
 His Byungjin economic line took hold, although in reality it meant privileging the army over the economy.
-Following personnel replacements, North Korea's policy toward South Korea became more hard-line, too.
+Following personnel replacements, North Korea's policy towards South Korea became more hard-line, too.

-With the downfall of the Kapsan faction, Kim Il-sung became the singular focus of North Korean historiography.
+With the downfall of the Kapsan faction, Kim Il Sung became the singular focus of North Korean historiography.
 His role during the liberation was exaggerated to mythical proportions.
 Experiences of other guerrilla fighters, on the other hand, were no longer publicly remembered.
-For instance, Kim Jong-il had the conspirators' war memoirs removed from a popular collection called Reminiscences of the Anti-Japanese Guerillas.
-Kim Jong-il himself was thrust into the center of political life alongside his father.
+For instance, Kim Jong Il had the conspirators' war memoirs removed from a popular collection called Reminiscences of the Anti-Japanese Guerillas.
+Kim Jong Il himself was thrust into the center of political life alongside his father.
 The cult of personality began to focus on other members of the Kim family as well.
-The first figure the cult was extended to was his mother, Kang Pan-sok.
+The first figure the cult was extended to was his mother, Kang Pan Sok.
 In July 1967, a song entitled "Mother of Korea" praising her was published.
 In July and September Rodong Sinmun published articles praising Kang.
 September also saw a campaign to emulate Kang in the Korean Democratic Women's Union.
 By 1968, the North Korean cult of personality was complete.

-As another family matter, Kim Il-sung was reluctant to allow his daughter Kim Kyong-hui to marry Jang Song-thaek, the son of a family with revolutionary traditions, whose credentials were now no longer seen as an advantage.
+As another family matter, Kim Il Sung was reluctant to allow his daughter Kim Kyong-hui to marry Jang Song-thaek, the son of a family with revolutionary traditions, whose credentials were now no longer seen as an advantage.
 The two married in 1972, but Jang's past could not be discussed publicly.
-It was through Jang that the legacy of the Kapsan Faction Incident carried over to the Kim Jong-un era.
+It was through Jang that the legacy of the Kapsan faction incident carried over to the Kim Jong Un era.
 In 2013, he had Jang purged and executed.
-Kim, like his grandfather Kim Il-sung, called his military-economic policy Byungjin, and the Ten Principles for the Establishment of a Monolithic Ideological System were updated to refer to Kim Jong-un.
+Kim, like his grandfather Kim Il Sung, called his military-economic policy Byungjin, and the Ten Principles for the Establishment of a Monolithic Ideological System were updated to refer to Kim Jong Un.
 Stephan Haggard concludes that while "Kim Jong Un's byungjin line is not exactly Kim Il Sung's and Jang Song Thaek is not the Kapsan faction ... the underlying dynamics do look somewhat similar: challenges to the leaderist system are met not only with purges but with important ideological justifications for unity and obedience."